 I have given the family plenty of stories to tell for years.

-Going to church together every week is an important way to get to your child’s heart.
+Going to church together every week is important for bonding with children.
 It will help your family grow spiritually.
 You can talk about what your kids learned at Sunday School afterward.
 If your kids are older, you can discuss the sermon.

 We usually went out to lunch together after church so we could spend the time talking and catching up from the weekend.
 It was a natural way for us to spend time together.

-My kids still enjoy doing this with us as when they are in town.
+My kids still enjoy doing this with us when they are in town.

-I have found dead time to be the most rewarding time with my kids.
+I have found dead time to be the most rewarding time in bonding with children.
 The time in the car going to school, driving to church, making dinner, laying in bed talking, or time in the car on a long road trip provided us with a way to let down and be real.